 The Committee is by law and in practice, independent of Government in its deliberations.
 By law the Federal Government cannot list a new medicine without a positive recommendation from this committee.

-Ms Henderson said since coming into Government, the Coalition has helped improve the health of Australians by subsidising approximately $9 billion worth of new medicines.
+Minister for Health Greg Hunt said since coming into Government, the Coalition has helped improve the health of Australians by subsidising approximately $9 billion worth of new medicines.

 “Unlike Labor, we are subsidising all drugs recommended by the PBAC” Ms Henderson said.